 Never before has the aviation industry encountered such a transformational shift that’s all about the future of being a pilot.
 Due to retirements, an upturn in travel demand, and expanding commercial airlines, the pilot shortage is redefining what it means to be a part of the industry.
 By understanding the top pilot shortage statistics, new or prospective pilots will see why it's never been a better time to join the ranks of the aviation industry.

-The pilot shortage is a trend we don't want to take off—but it's already in the air.
-Aviation experts expect that by 2029, there will be a demand for more than 800,000 new pilots globally by 2029.
-In the North American Region alone, Boeing's 2024-2043 Pilot and Technician Outlook estimates nearly 123,000 pilots are needed.
+The pilot shortage is a trend we don't want to take off - but it's already in the air.
+Aviation experts expect that by 2029, there will be a demand for more than 800,000 new pilots.
+In the North American region alone, Boeing's 2024-2043 Pilot and Technician Outlook estimates nearly 123,000 pilots are needed.

 Overall, the global demand increase suggests a need to train between 649,000 and 674,000 new pilots between 2024 and 2043.
 Why such increased demand?
 New airline fleets, increased demand for international travel, and a mature workforce with cutoff retirements have all played their part.